TheBoxyBear/charttools/docs/FileFormats/chart.md

 - `mix_<difficulty>_drums0d` - Enables disco flip on drums.
 For `difficulty`, 3 is Expert, 0 is Easy, etc.
 - `mix_<difficulty>_drums0` - Disables disco flip on drums. `difficulty` is the same as above.
-  - (Moonscraper includes these events as `[mix <difficulty> drums0d]` and `[mix <difficulty> drums0]` since they're lifted straight from .mid, but since spaces aren't allowed in local events, this will force users to save in .msce and export the chart for it to be playable.
-The events as written in these docs is how Moonscraper exports the .mid-lifted ones to .chart, and how CH reads them from .chart.)
+  - Moonscraper includes these events as `[mix <difficulty> drums0d]` and `[mix <difficulty> drums0]` since they're lifted straight from .mid, but since spaces aren't allowed in local events, this will force users to save in .msce and export the chart for it to be playable.
+The events as written in these docs is how Moonscraper exports the .mid-lifted ones to .chart, and is how CH reads them from .chart files.

 #### Common Legacy/Unused Local Events